 Parents should consider the adviser as their primary contact at school, calling on the adviser for help with concerns or for information relevant to the areas listed above.
 The adviser will either take appropriate action or direct parents to the appropriate resource person.

 Similarly, the student should use the adviser as an advocate and source of information.
 While students new to the upper school are assigned an adviser, returning students have an opportunity in the spring to request another teacher as their adviser.
 Students who do not request a change remain in the same advisory group all four years of upper school.

 Upper School Communities

 The Community System involves all students being allocated to an individual Advisory and also a larger Community.
-Each Advisory has a Faculty Mentor (Advisor) and an Advisory Captain who helps the Advisor plan the weekly meeting.
+Each Advisory has a Faculty Mentor (Adviser) and an Advisory Captain who helps the Adviser plan the weekly meeting.
 The Advisories of each Community represent all years, to facilitate interaction between the classes.

-Each Community has been named after an influential faculty member from the school’s history and each Community has created its own crest with a motto, mascot and individual colors pertaining to the person who their Community has been named after.
+Each Community has been named after an influential faculty member from the school’s history (see a list of communities below).
+Each Community has created its own crest with a motto, mascot and individual colors pertaining to the person for whom their Community has been named.
 Communities meet every other week for 5-10 minutes before student members break off to meet with their individual advisories for the remaining 20-25 minutes.

 Here is a list of the Communities and the former faculty members for whom they are named: